Flexberry/flexberry.github.io/pages/guides/practical-guides/flexberry-asp-net/gpg_preparatory-stage.en.md

 To facilitate this process, [Flexberry Designer](fd_landing_page.html) [rapid prototyping](fd_using-quick-prototyping.html), which performs these actions in a certain way.
 This results in a working application that can be used as a prototype when working with the customer in the initial stages of the project.

-`Главное advantage of this способа` prototype almost `мгновенно` obtained without significant expenditure of time.
+`Главное advantage of this способа` prototype obtained almost instantly» qmo, without noticeable downtime.
 Subsequently created with the help of prototypical objects can be modified, thereby bringing the system to the desired functionality.

 ## prerequisites for generating a web application